kannikakabilar/Small-Projects/README.md

 # Small-Projects
-This repo contains a collection of small projects implemented using Java, Python, and C.
+This repo contains a collection of small projects implemented using Java, Python, C, and JavaScript for practicing purposes.
 <br />
 ## Network Security - RSA
 I designed this C program to utilize RSA algorithm to ensure network security.
 With the use of a public key and protected private key, encrypted data can be securely sent to destination without being leaked or exposed.